 Three short updates on recent developments in dermatology will focus on psoriasis, actinic keratoses and when to use antibiotics in skin infection.
 Each update will include an interactive quiz from the relevant sections of the RCGP’s GP SelfTest and the expert panel will take questions about their specialist areas of dermatology.

 Caring for marginalised and vulnerable populations presents complex challenges.
-This session will explore approaches to GP education from around the UK which aim to develop insightful and empathic GPs through challenging stigma and developing a deep understanding of the lived experience of disadvantaged patients.
+This session will explore approaches to GP education which aim to develop insightful and empathic GPs through challenging stigma and developing a deep understanding of the lived experience of disadvantaged patients.

 This new approach to delivering care will be outlined from the clinical and patient perspectives, so that delegates can understand the critical factors for success and potential efficiency gains.
-Small group discussions will enable you to set up and deliver group consultations in your practice, with a template provided for each delegate.
+Small group discussions will get you thinking how to deliver group consultations in your practice and a planning template will be provided for each delegate.

 All GPs are required by the GMC to declare conflicts of interest in financial and commercial dealings, yet there is no formal place where such interests can be recorded.
 This session will explore the history of medical conflicts of interest and explain why the present situation needs to be improved, featuring an interactive ethical quiz.